-Its most famous inhabitant is the Dalai Lama, who moved to the nearby village of McLeod Ganj in 1959 along with many Tibetan refugees who fled prosecution, and it’s now a thriving centre of Tibetan culture in an otherwise fully Indian state.
+Its most famous inhabitant is the Dalai Lama, who moved to the nearby village of McLeod Ganj in 1959 along with many Tibetan refugees who fled prosecution, and it’s now a thriving center of Tibetan culture in an otherwise fully Indian state.

 We have always been interested in the teachings of the Dalai Lama and when we learned that it was not only possible but even easy to visit his exile home, we had no doubts we would organise our Indian itinerary to include a long stop there.

-The mountain clouds momentarily hid the beautiful Himalayan view but the colourful houses and prayer flags gave to the town and unmistakably cheerful atmosphere.
+The mountain clouds momentarily hid the beautiful Himalayan view but the colourful houses and prayer flags gave the town an unmistakably cheerful atmosphere.

 We checked into our accommodation and, relieved of the weight of our rucksacks, we soon took to the streets with the idea of identifying the location of Dharamsala’s main temple.

 But while we were reasoning over the complex relationship between tourism and cultural and religious sights, a voice emerging from the recesses of the temples reached our ears and disclosed to us what should have been obvious from the start.

 It was a moment we had not even dared hoping for and that called for the proverbial need to pinch ourselves to make sure it was true.
 We did and we abandoned ourselves to the overwhelming reality and power of the moment.

-Our accommodation was a fantastic starting point for this cultural adventure: thanks to the always amazing Lonely Planet we had secured a room at Chonor House, the accommodation wing of the Norbulingka Institute which is an organisation devoted entirely to the preservation of Tibetan heritage and art.
+Our accommodation was a fantastic starting point for this cultural adventure: thanks to the always amazing Lonely Planet we had secured a room at Chonor House, the accommodation wing of the Norbulingka Institute which is an organization devoted entirely to the preservation of Tibetan heritage and art.

 Located in the heart of Dharamsala, the institute is a fascinating building surrounded by gardens dotted with prayer flags and it’s decorated with incredible paintings depicting characters and stories of the Tibetan culture.

 While this is the fresco decorating the dining room where we spent hours eating delicious momos (Tibetan dumplings)

-Craft shops, textile workshops, bookshops, temples and massage parlours, yoga classes and Tibetan-language schools: wherever you turn you have plenty of opportunities to learn something about the Tibetan people and their exile as well as about the beautiful country that now hosts them.
+Craft shops, textile workshops, bookshops, temples and massage parlors, yoga classes and Tibetan-language schools: wherever you turn you have plenty of opportunities to learn something about the Tibetan people and their exile as well as about the beautiful country that now hosts them.

-When you walk into the town it is hard not to feel like you stepped back into the 70s or dived into the cover of the Beatles sergeant Pepper album: Birkenstock sandals, long skirts for men and women and headscarves are ubiquitous, making mainstream the look that in Europe we so often label as ‘alternative’.
+When you walk into the town it is hard not to feel like you stepped back into the 70s or dived into the cover of the Beatles Sergeant Pepper album: Birkenstock sandals, long skirts for men and women and headscarves are ubiquitous, making mainstream the look that in Europe we so often label as ‘alternative’.

-If you are interested in more information and photo from India, you can have a look here, where I am Voyager talks about the Golden temple of Amritsar, which we visited while en-route to Dharamshala (but didn’t catch on camera)
+If you are interested in more information and photo from India, you can have a look here, where I am Voyager talks about the Golden Temple of Amritsar, which we visited while en-route to Dharamshala (but didn’t catch on camera)

 Liked this post?
 Pin it!